tinloof/sanity-kit/packages/sanity-studio/README.md

   - [Add sections to your Sanity schema](#step-4-add-sections-to-your-sanity-schema)
 - [`documentI18n`](#documenti18n)

-## `pages`
+## Pages

-The `pages` plugin is a wrapper around Sanity's `presentation` plugin.
-When enabled, it will add a sitemap-like pages navigator to the presentation view.

-Documents with a defined `pathname` field value are recognized as pages and are automatically grouped into directories.

-With this plugin, you can easily navigate through your content and quickly create new documents. `pages` also supports internationalization.

-You can learn more about configuring Sanity's Presentation Tool [here](https://www.sanity.io/docs/configuring-the-presentation-tool#27749b6d3aa5).
+Pages is a plugin that wraps [Presentation](https://www.sanity.io/docs/presentation) to display your website pages in a sitemap-like navigation and make it possible to create new ones.

 ### Basic usage

+#### 1. Configure Pages:

 ```tsx
 import { pages } from "@tinloof/sanity-studio";